Foreign exchange guide to Cape Verde and the Cape Verdean escudo

 Overall, while the official currency is the Cape Verdean Escudo, it's always best to have a variety of cash and credit card options, as well as a backup currency like USD or EUR, to ensure that you have enough to cover your expenses while traveling in Cape Verde.

-The domestic currency in Cape Verde is the Cape Verdean Escudo.
+The domestic currency in Cape Verde is the Cape Verdean escudo.

-The three letter currency code for the Cape Verdean Escudo is CVE — symbol is C$.
+The three letter currency code for the Cape Verdean escudo is CVE — symbol is C$.

 It is the domestic currency in Cape Verde.

-No, the Cape Verdean Escudo is freely available and convertible.
+No, the Cape Verdean escudo is freely available and convertible.
 See guide: What is a closed currency?

-Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).
+You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.